jondavid-black/food/docs/_posts/2020-12-26-pumpkin_cheesecake.md

 hidden: false
 ---

 April found this double layer pumpkin cheesecake recipe a few years ago and made it as a special treat for me.
-It’s a beautiful marriage of pie royalty…what could be better?
-If you’re ever coming over and wondering what desert to bring, this is it!
-Makes 1 pie…serves 1 if I’m around.
+It's a beautiful marriage of pie royalty...what could be better?
+If you're ever coming over and wondering what desert to bring, this is it!
+Makes 1 pie...serves 1 if I'm around.
 May start fights among me and the boys!

 ## Ingredients
 - 2 packages (8 oz each) Philadelphia cream cheese, softened
-- ½ cup sugar
+- 1/2 cup sugar
-- ½ teaspoon vanilla
+- 1/2 teaspoon vanilla
 - 2 eggs
-- ½ cup canned pumpkin
+- 1/2 cup canned pumpkin
-- ½ teaspoon ground cinnamon
+- 1/2 teaspoon ground cinnamon
 - Dash of ground cloves
 - Dash of nutmeg
 - 1 (6 oz or 9 inch) ready to use graham cracker crumb crust